carloscastillop/nasa-assets-search-react/README.md

 You don’t have to ever use `eject`.
 The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
 However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.

-## About the app

-### Brief

-In this exercise you will develop a web application that integrates with the [NASA Image and Video Library API](https://images.nasa.gov/docs/images.nasa.gov_api_docs.pdf).
-It should allow users to search for assets and then select and view an asset.